GA-CyberWorkforceAcademy/GTA-Training-2020/module2/ReconMethods.md

 include: A, AAAA, MX, NS, CNAME, AXFR, and SOA.
 There are many more to learn, but this short list should be a starting point for familiarity.

--   DNS research quiz

--   DNS Enumeration Exercise

--   DNS Enumeration Exercise

 Frameworks
 ----------

-Like most aspects of cybersecurity or cyberattack, there are a number of frameworks available for automating work!
-Recon-ng is a full-featured reconnaissance framework designed with the goal of providing a powerful environment to conduct open source web-based reconnaissance quickly and thoroughly.
+Like most aspects of cybersecurity or cyberattack, there are a number of frameworks available for automating work! **Recon-ng** is a full-featured reconnaissance framework designed with the goal of providing a powerful environment to conduct open source web-based reconnaissance quickly and thoroughly.

-Recon-ng Framework Exercise

-Recon-ng Framework Exercise

 Network enumeration/port scanning
 ---------------------------------